home-assistant/data.home-assistant/docs/data_statistics.md

 ### Statistics Meta

 This table contains the metadata describing the source.
-Statistics is either derived from entities, in which case `statistic_id` is equivalent to the `entity_id`, or imported from an external source.
-Statistics imported from an external source is similar to `entity_id`, but uses a `:` instead of a `.` as a delimiter between the domain and object ID.
+Statistics are either derived from entities, in which case `statistic_id` is equivalent to the `entity_id`, or imported from an external source.
+Statistics imported from an external source are similar to `entity_id`, but use a `:` instead of a `.` as a delimiter between the domain and object ID.

 If an entity ID of an entity is changed, the statistic ID is automatically updated.